patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 **Initial values:**
 - `perPage` initial value
-- optional `page` initial value
+- Optional `page` initial value
-- optional `searchParams` object
+- Optional `searchParams` object
-- optional `setSearchParams` function
+- Optional `setSearchParams` function

 While the hook works seamlessly with the React Router library, you do not need to use it to take advantage of URL persistence.
 The `searchParams` and `setSearchParams` props can be managed using native browser APIs (`URLSearchParams` and `window.history.pushState`) or any other routing library of your choice.
 If you don't pass these two props, the pagination state will be stored internally without the URL usage.

 You can also pass custom `pageParam` or `perPageParam` names, renaming the pagination parameters in the URL.

-The retrieved values are named to match the PatternFly [pagination](/components/pagination) component props, so you can easily spread them to the component.
+The retrieved values are named to match the PatternFly pagination component props.

 **Return values:**
-- current `page` number
+- Current `page` number
 - `onSetPage` to modify current page
-- items `perPage` value
+- Items `perPage` value
 - `onPerPageSelect` to modify per page value

 ### Pagination example
+This example uses the URL to persist the pagination state.

 ```js file="./PaginationExample.tsx"

 ```

 ## Selection
-Allows to select data records inside the data view and show the selection state.
+To allow users to select data records inside the data view, add selection support that displays a row's selection state.

-### Toolbar usage
-Data view toolbar can display a bulk selection component using the `bulkSelect` property accepting a React node.
-You can make use of a predefined [bulk select](/extensions/component-groups/bulk-select) component from the [component groups](/extensions/component-groups/about-component-groups) extension.
+The data view toolbar can display a bulk selection component using bulkSelect.
+You can make use of a predefined [component group extension bulk select](/extensions/component-groups/bulk-select) component.

 ### Selection state

 The `useDataViewSelection` hook manages the selection state of the data view.

 **Initial values:**
-- optional `initialSelected` array of record's identifiers selected by default
+- Optional `initialSelected` array of record's identifiers selected by default
 - `matchOption` function to check if given record is selected

 *When no `matchOption` is passed, the `Array.prototype.includes()` operation is performed on the `selected` array.*